I have multiple logins to Mixmax. How does the Daily Send Limit get applied?

 Rolling 24-hour window vs. Daily Limit

 Gmail evaluates your Gmail sending thresholds on a rolling 24-hour window period.
-Mixmax (similar to our competitors) will evaluate your sending threshold within a 24 hour day based on your user timezone.
-There is a chance that a user could be rate-limited if their rolling 24-hour window quota exceeds Gmail limits.
-For example, I might have 1,000 emails scheduled to send for December 17th CT.
-I have them scheduled to send at 11:30 pm CT.
-I also have 1,000 emails scheduled to be sent at 12 am CT on December 18th.
-This could potentially trigger a rate-limiting error.
+Mixmax (similar to our competitors) will evaluate your sending threshold within a 24-hour day based on your user timezone.
+A user could be rate-limited if their rolling 24-hour window quota exceeds Gmail limits.
+For example, I might have 1,000 emails scheduled to be sent on December 17th, CT.
+I have them scheduled to be sent at 11:30 p.m.
+CT.
+I also have 1,000 emails scheduled to be sent at 12 a.m.
+CT on December 18th.
+This could trigger a rate-limiting error.

 Rate of emails sent

-For this version, we are not addressing spacing between emails that are sent around the same time (eg. the rate at which we send emails in a given time period).
-For example, you can have a daily rate limit of 1,000 but have all 1,000 scheduled to go out at 10 am CT.
+For this version, we are not addressing spacing between emails sent around the same time (e.g., the rate at which we send emails in a given time period).
+For example, you can have a daily rate limit of 1,000 but have all 1,000 scheduled to go out at 10 a.m.
+CT.
 This could cause an account to be rate-limited because Gmail flags if there is a high volume of emails sent in a very short period of time.
 It is on our upcoming roadmap to allow spacing between emails sent.

 Bulk & non-bulk emails exceed Gmail Rate limits

 We have set a max Daily Limit of 1,000 emails per day.
-Gmail threshold is 2,000 in a rolling 24 hour period.
+The Gmail threshold is 2,000 in a rolling 24-hour period.
 We have set the max limit at 1,000 so that all non-bulk emails can be sent at their originally scheduled time.
-There is a chance a user could get rate limited if their non-bulk emails exceed 1,000 and they have 1,000 emails scheduled for the day.
-Currently, the most likely way for this to happen is if they have a “send an email” rule configured.
+A user could reach the rate limit if their non-bulk emails exceed 1,000 and they have 1,000 emails scheduled for the day.
+Currently, the most likely way for this to happen is if they have a send-an-email rule configured.

-You can find more information by visiting our Daily Send Limit help center article.
+You can find more information in our Daily Send Limit help center article.